Kataki-Takanashi/hack_CLI/README.md

     python3 terminal_hack.py

 ## Playing the Game
   The game uses the `TAB` key to autocomplete commands.
+Also use `UP Arrow` and `DOWN Arrow` to navigate command history.

   If you dont like the tab popup just type this in the game